 Christine is currently a non-executive director and Chair of the Audit and Risk Committees of Perpetual Equities Investment Company Ltd (ASX: PIC), IMF Bentham Ltd (ASX: IMF) non-executive director of FIIG Securities Ltd and Chair of Bell Asset Management Ltd.

-Christine was previously an independent non-executive director of Delta Electricity from 2012 until 2016, chairing the Audit & Risk, and Environment, Workplace, Health & Safety Committees.
+Christine was previously an independent non-executive director of Delta Electricity and Perpetual Equity Investments Company Ltd.

 Rod has over 40 years of experience in industrial relations.
 Based in Newcastle he has been involved in the shipbuilding, ship repair, major civil and mechanical construction and held senior roles at a regional, state and national level in the Australian Coal Industry.

 With 28 years’ experience as a judicial officer, Rod held a dual commission as Deputy President of the NSW Industrial Relations Commission and the Australian Industrial Relations Commission (now the Fair Work Commission) and an occasional appointment to the Tasmanian Industrial Commission.
 Rod is widely recognised for his innovative and collaborative approach to workplace improvement.